farhan0581/django-admin-autocomplete-filter/README.md

         """As above..."""
 ```

+Then use either of two options to customize the text.
+Option one is to
-In an AutocompleteFilter in your models.py, specify the form_field:
+specify the form_field in an AutocompleteFilter in your admin.py:

 ```python
 from django import forms